Matt Harvey

-Harvey had a breakout season in 2013, being selected to play in the Major League Baseball All-Star Game.
-Harvey then missed the entire 2014 season due to Tommy John surgery but returned in 2015 as his team won the pennant.
-His career, once promising during his first two seasons, has since been derailed by ineffectiveness after injuries, including Tommy John surgery, thoracic outlet syndrome, and a stress fracture in the scapula.
-After a disappointing start to the 2018 season, Harvey was traded to the Cincinnati Reds.
-He signed with the Los Angeles Angels in 2019, but was released midway through the season after posting a 3–5 record with a 7.09 earned run average.
+Harvey had a breakout season in 2013, being selected to play in the MLB All-Star Game.
+Harvey then missed the entire 2014 season due to Tommy John surgery but returned in 2015 as his team won the National League pennant to advance to the World Series.
+His career, once promising during his first two seasons, was derailed by ineffectiveness after additional injuries, including thoracic outlet syndrome and a stress fracture in the scapula.
+After a disappointing start to the 2018 season, Harvey was traded to the Reds.
+He signed with the Angels in 2019, but was released midway through the season after posting a 3–5 record with a 7.09 earned run average.
 He signed with the Orioles for the 2021 season.
+He has played for the Italy national baseball team.